 There is a big, wide pier that goes out into the lake for almost 35 meters, a great place to fish or swim from.
 You will find a nice sandy beach along with a few very nice campsites to stay in.
-Some campsites are drive in sites and some are walk in sites.
+Some campsites are drive-in sites and some walk-in sites.
 All include picnic tables and fire pits.
 There are pit toilets in the park.
-The Lizard Lake hiking trail loops around the lake, its about 1.5 km in length.
+The Lizard Lake hiking trail loops around the lake, it’s about 1.5 km in length.
 The trail can be slippery, so please be careful.

 The lizard lake area has many trails to get you out for a stroll and lots of wildlife for your viewing.
 You can see many types of birds here and it is one of the Islands best places view birds.
 The lake is filled with salamanders, this is the reason its called lizard lake.
 You can sometimes see them coming to the surface to eat, salamanders like all amphibians, are very sensitive to pollution and depend upon clean, pure water to live in.
 Please keep the lake and surrounding forest lands clean and free of pollution.